sap-tutorials/sap-build-apps/tutorials/build-apps-trial/build-apps-trial.md

 ### Open SAP Build Apps
-In the cockpit of your subaccount, go to **Services and Instances**.
+In the cockpit of your subaccount, go to **Instances and Subscriptions**.

 Click on **SAP Build Apps** (or the little icon) to view the SAP Build lobby.